huyhnguy/Popinjay-Messaging-App/README.md

 - Vite
 - Multer
 - Bcrypt
-- Heroku (backend)
+- Heroku
-- Vercel (frontend)

 ##  How to Use The Project
 - Make a new group by navigating to the group tab and clicking the plus button at the top right
 - To manage groups, click on a group in the group tab, then click on the cog icon in the top right.
-    - Masters can do a number of things to each member based on the options given in the dropdown when they click a member within the member list
+    - Owners can do a number of things to each member based on the options given in the dropdown when they click a member within the member list
-    - Admins are granted powers based on the permissions given from the master.
+    - Admins are granted powers based on the permissions given from the owner.
 At most they can kick users, invite users, and delete messages
 - To mark all new notifications as read, click the envelope icon in the top right of the notification tab, or click an individual notification to mark it as read
 - To upload images into your messages, click the up arrow icon in the bottom left of a conversation.
 - To edit or delete messages, hover over them for the options